(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Most people have heard of this new virtual currency, but very few understand what it is and the craze.
 And many conservative investors tend to view it with great caution, as they do any type of new investment vehicle.

 Individuals need to answer that question for themselves.
-With that said, the only way you’re able to arrive at an educated answer is to understand precisely what’s on the table.
+With that said, the only way you're able to arrive at an educated answer is to understand precisely what's on the table before you invest.

-The following information will hopefully, provide you with the ability to decide if cryptocurrency investing is a fad, or a viable trend and an opportunity to cash in on the cryptocurrency craze.
+The following information, will hopefully, provide you with the ability to decide if cryptocurrency investing is a fad.
+Or perhaps a viable trend and an opportunity to cash in on the cryptocurrency craze.

 What are Cryptocurrencies?

 any form of currency that only exists digitally, that usually has no central issuing or regulating authority but instead uses a decentralized system to record transactions and manage the issuance of new units, and that relies on cryptography to prevent counterfeiting and fraudulent transactions.

 That's a slightly convoluted way of saying cryptocurrency is a digital monetary instrument used for peer-to-peer payments and investment exchange.